 About ocular Graft Versus Host Disease (oGVHD)

-Ocular GVHD (oGVHD) is a common complication that occurs in 40-60% of patients who have undergone allogeneic bone marrow transplants.
+Ocular GVHD (oGVHD) is a common complication that occurs in up to 60% of patients who have undergone allogeneic bone marrow transplants.
 Driven by inflammation, oGVHD can result in damage to the ocular surface and tear-producing glands, which over time significantly diminishes quality of life and restricts daily activities due to visual impairment.
 Common clinical manifestations include keratoconjunctivitis sicca and cicatricial conjunctivitis which combine to leave patients with dry, tearless eyes, vision issues, and pain.
 Patients may go on to develop eyelid inflammation and ocular scarring, and other forms of corneal and ocular surface disease.

 +Prevalence of Hematopoietic Cell Transplant Survivors in the United States.
 (Majhail, et al).